ftyers/commonvoice-utils/README.md

 for the alphabetic symbols, but if you want to work with a large number of Common Voice languages at the same time it's useful to have them all in one place.

+### Hey aren't some of those languages not in Common Voice ?

+That's right, some of the languages are either not in Common Voice (yet!) or are in Common Voice but have not been released yet.
+If I've been working with them I've included them anyway.

 ## See also

 * [`epitran`](https://github.com/dmort27/epitran/): Great grapheme to phoneme system that supports a wide